Danville police investigating two recent shootings; arrest made in one

-DANVILLE — Two Danville men became that city’s latest victims in recent separate shootings.
+DANVILLE — Two Danville men became that city’s latest victims of gun violence in recent separate shootings.

-According to Danville police Commander Josh Webb, a Danville man turned himself in Tuesday in connection with the shooting of an 18-year-old man last week.
+According to Danville police Cmdr.
+Josh Webb, a Danville 18-year-old turned himself in Tuesday in connection with the shooting of another 18-year-old last week.

-Andre T. Parchman, 18, was arrested on preliminary charges of aggravated battery with a firearm and unlawful use of a weapon.
+Andre T. Parchman was arrested on preliminary charges of aggravated battery with a firearm and unlawful use of a weapon.
 Webb said during follow-up investigation, police learned that the victim was the apparent target of a robbery.

 The victim told police he and a friend were walking in the 1100 block of Robinson Street when they heard yelling, followed by several shots being fired.

-The teen said he didn't see who fired the shots but he saw two people running at him just before he was hit.
+The victim said he didn't see who fired the shots, but he saw two people running at him just before he was hit.
 He described both as wearing hooded sweatshirts and having masks over their faces.

 The second shooting happened about 2:30 a.m.
 Sunday at the Marathon Gas station, 3401 E. Main St., where police found a 24-year-old man shot in the shoulder.